cpierce/microsoft-sql-pdo-for-cakephp-2.x/README.md

     <?php
         $this->Model->find('first');

 ### Credit where it is due ###

-Some of the code used was taken from the CakePHP SQLServer DBO for Microsoft Windows and altered to fit the PDO DBlib
+Some of the code used was taken from the CakePHP SQLServer DBO for Microsoft Windows and altered to fit the PDO DBlib.
+Special thanks to the people who have used this and helped me test it (Especially Jeffery Bell and Marcel Wedel)

 #### Change Log ####
 Version 0.3b